How does praying and fasting for marriage benefit a relationship?

 Ps.
 You cannot “fast” your spouse, of course!
 So, no “I can’t hang out/laugh/be with you because I am fasting.”
 The Bible instructs to act normal during our fast.
 (Matthew 6:16 – 18) When it comes to abstaining from sex during your fast, it must be a mutual decision.
 (1 Corinthians 7:5)

-Fasting is hard on the flesh either way, but you increase the likelihood of success (and sanity) when you ease into it.
+Fasting is hard on the flesh either way, but you increase the likelihood of success (and sanity) when you ease in.

 Biblical fasting involves prayer: you are replacing your favorite thing with more time with God.